Saturday Night's Main Event XLII: Background

-In December 2024, WWE revived its Saturday Night's Main Event series of specials on NBC as part of USA Network's acquisition of rights to SmackDown.
-In August 2025, after NBC's streaming service Peacock lost the rights to WWE's main roster supercards in the United States to ESPN, it was revealed that Saturday Night's Main Event would move exclusively to Peacock under a multi-year deal beginning in November 2025, with the December 13, 2025 edition featuring Cena's retirement match.'
+In December 2024, the American professional wrestling company WWE revived its Saturday Night's Main Event series of television specials on NBC as part of USA Network's acquisition of rights to Friday Night SmackDown in the United States.
+This also included Saturday Night's Main Event being simulcast on NBC's streaming service Peacock in the United States, with WWE's YouTube channel streaming the program internationally.
+In August 2025, after Peacock lost the rights to WWE's main roster supercards in the United States to ESPN, it was revealed that Saturday Night's Main Event would move exclusively to Peacock under a multi-year deal beginning in November 2025, with the December 13, 2025, edition featuring John Cena's retirement match.
+In May 2025, it had been reported that WWE were considering to host the event in Boston, Massachusetts, as Cena is from West Newbury (about 40 miles from Boston).
+During the September 29 episode of Monday Night Raw, it was confirmed that the event would take place at the Capital One Arena in Washington, D.C.